shashankag14/fine-tune-object-detector/README.md

 In this project, I have fine-tuned a Faster R-CNN model for object detection using a custom dataset.
 Faster R-CNN is a state-of-the-art object detection algorithm that combines deep learning with region proposal networks.
 By utilizing transfer learning and fine-tuning, you can save significant training time and computational resources.
 This repository serves as a guide for individuals looking to enhance the accuracy of object detection tasks through fine-tuning, especially when working with specialized datasets.

 In this project, I demonstrate the fine-tuning process using a custom vehicle detection dataset.
 The dataset includes images of various vehicles, and our goal is to train the Faster R-CNN model to accurately detect and classify different vehicle types.
+The Faster R-CNN model was pretrained on the **COCO** dataset and fine-tuned on a vehicle dataset from **CrowdAI**

 ## Getting Started